What Happens Later

 What Happens Later is a 2023 American romantic comedy film directed by Meg Ryan, written by Ryan, Steven Dietz and Kirk Lynn, and starring Ryan and David Duchovny.

-The film follows two exes who, after bumping into each other when their flights get delayed due to a snowstorm, spend the night at the airport reliving their past.
+Exes Willa and Bill bump into each other at a small airport, when their flights get delayed due to a snowstorm, then spend the night at the airport reliving their past.

 The film was released by Bleecker Street on November 3, 2023.
 It received mixed reviews from critics and grossed $3 million.

 Plot

 At a regional airport on Leap Day, ex-lovers Wilhelmina "Willa" Davis and William "Bill" Davis run into each other and make small talk during their layovers.

-Willa and Bill are about to get on their respective flights; Willa is on her way to Boston, and Bill is on his way to Austin.
+Willa and Bill are about to get on their respective connecting flights; Willa is on her way to Boston, and Bill is on his way to Austin.
 However, a storm, later identified as a bomb cyclone, causes flights at the airport to be delayed, leaving Willa and Bill to reconnect.
-Bill is married to his wife Beth-Anne, and together they have a 15-year-old daughter, Rose, but Bill says that he and Beth-Anne are “going through a thing.”
+Bill is married to Beth-Anne, with whom he has their 15-year-old daughter Rose, but Bill says he and his wife are “going through a thing.”
 Rose also wishes to be a dancer, which worries Bill.
 Meanwhile, Willa plans to visit her friend Ginny, who is splitting up with her husband.

-While Willa and Bill reminisce about their past relationship, it is revealed that Willa suffered a miscarriage while she was with Bill.
-After Bill left, Willa had a little girl with a man who left as soon as he found out she was pregnant.
-Willa later gave her daughter up for adoption; she was able to find the perfect parents, but Willa does not know where her daughter is now.
+While Willa and Bill reminisce about their past relationship, it is revealed that she suffered a miscarriage while they were together.
+After he left, she had a little girl with a man who disappeared as soon as he found out she was pregnant.
+Willa later gave her daughter up for adoption; she was able to find the perfect parents, but does not know where her daughter is now.